invertase/react-native-firebase/docs/auth/quick-start.md

 The Authentication package provides a JavaScript API which mimics the Firebase Web SDK.

-Import the Analytics package into your project:
+Import the Authentication package into your project:

 ```js
 import auth from '@react-native-firebase/auth';